Walkera Goggle 4 review

 Walkera Goggle 4 review – Usage

-While this FPV goggles was designed to work with Walkera racing quadcopters I think that is compatible with mainly any other 5.8G systems.
-I tested it with my Cheerson CX-35 and XinLin X181 and it worked perfectly just like with my Runner 250 Advanced and the Walkera F210 quad.
+While these FPV goggles were designed to work with Walkera racing quadcopters, I think that are compatible with mainly any other 5.8G systems.
+I tested it with my Cheerson CX-35 and XinLin X181, and it worked perfectly, just like with my Runner 250 Advanced and the Walkera F210 quad.

-Wearing this Walkera Goggles 4 is more comfortable than the other FPV glasses that I own.
-The only convenient spot is around the nose where the frame is a bit obscure.
+Wearing this Walkera Goggles 4, is more comfortable than my other FPV glasses.
+The only convenient spot is around the nose where the frame is slightly obscure.

-Although I read on another review made by a fellow that there is enough room to use it with prescription glasses I haven’t managed to do so.
-In my opinion it is very hard to design a FPV goggles that fits in eye glasses.
+Although I read on another review made by a fellow that there is enough room to use it with prescription glasses, I haven’t managed to do so.
+In my opinion, it is very hard to design FPV goggles that fit in eyeglasses.

-In the introduction of my review I said that the control stick is a great idea.
-After few usage I changed my opinion and I would prefer a multi button solution.
+In the introduction of my review, I said that the control stick is a great idea.
+After a few usage, I changed my opinion, and I would prefer a multi-button solution.

-The advertised operation time offered by the 7.4v 2000mAh is about 2 hours which in my opinion it is enough for FPV flights but in case you want even more, you can attach any external USB power bank.
+The advertised operation time offered by the 7.4v 2000mAh is about 2 hours, which in my opinion is enough for FPV flights, but in case you want even more, you can attach any external USB power bank.

 Unboxing and quick test video of the Walkera Goggles 4 FPV